-If in the "Frames" option, use the buttons at left to move
+If in the "Frames" option, use the buttons at

 back to the main sections or use the back button.
 Use the back button